 If you're more of a soccer fan, Toronto FC play about a 10-minute drive away at BMO Field.
 Depending on when you visit, you may be able to catch a game in the evening or afternoon, which is highly recommended if possible!

 If you prefer the arts, the Entertainment District is known for its many theatres and performing arts centers including the Four Seasons Centre.

-Here you'll also find Ripley's Aquarium, a fun family attraction, and the previously mentioned CN Tower.
+Here you'll also find Ripley's Aquarium of Canada, a fun family attraction, and the previously mentioned CN Tower.

 Day two of your Toronto three day itinerary will begin at one of the most spectacular natural landmarks in the world, Niagara Falls.
 The iconic waterfalls are located under two hours from Downtown Toronto making it an unmissable trip to make.

 Having viewed the stunning falls and snapped lots of pictures, you can go up the viewing tower or even enjoy a meal with incredible fall views.
 Once you’re ready to leave Niagara, you’ll head back to the Toronto city to visit Toronto’s Islands.
 This area offers one of the best views of the Toronto skyline plus a beautiful park to enjoy.